DanMedinaGH/HousingAnalysis_2020-2024/README.md

 #### 🧲 PivotTable, PivotChart, & Timeline Visualizations & Conditional Formatting

 ##### 📈 PivotTable and Pivot Chart & Conditional Formatting
-After loading my data I created a PivotTable and PivotChart with data comparing the the Case-Shiller Home Price Index with interest rates and mortgage rates.
+After loading my data I created a PivotTable and PivotChart with data comparing the the Case-Shiller Home Price Index with interest rates and mortgage rates as well as inflation (CPI) and unemployment rate.
 I also added a Timeline so users can filter based on key periods.

 #### 📊 Analysis